Emad-H/Physical-Verification-using-SKY130/README.md

 ||Parasitic Inductors|
 ||Parasitic mutual inductance|

 Netlists for simulation contain parasitics for more accurate simulations of chip behaviour.
 These parasitics come from the physical arrangement of the layout, and do not exist in the schematic.
-Since the LVS tool will see these parasitics as seperate components, the design will instantly fail the LVS check due to a different number of components.
+Since the LVS tool will see these parasitics as separate components, the design will instantly fail the LVS check due to a different number of components.
 So, any netlist passed to an LVS tool should be created without parasitics.
 In magic, to prepare LVS netlists we must only use the following extraction commands.

 ```
 extract do local